google/gke-policy-automation/docs/user-guide.md

 The custom GIT policy source can be specified with a command line flags or in a [configuration file](#configuration-file).

-* `git-policy-repo` is a repository URL to clone from
+* `git-policy-repo` for command line and `repository` in config file is a repository URL to clone from
-* `git-policy-branch` is a name of a GIT branch to clone
+* `git-policy-branch` for command line and `branch` in config file is a name of a GIT branch to clone
-* `git-policy-dir` is a directory within the GIT repository to search for policy files
+* `git-policy-dir` for command line and `directory` in config file is a directory within the GIT repository to search for policy files

 The GKE Policy Automation tool scans for files with `rego` extension.
 Refer to the [policy authoring guide](../gke-policies/README.md) for more details about policies for this tool.